mastrogeppetto/occimon-live/README.md

 #HOWTO#

-You need to have DropBox and Vagrant installed on the guest machine to run the demo.
+You need to have VirtualBox and Vagrant installed on the guest machine to run the demo.
 The first time you need also a fast Internet connection to download approx. 500Mb for a disk image (Vagrant box)

 * Clone this repository into an empty directory
 * Run